 Relevant Resources:Share on Facebook Share on Twitter

 Unless there are UTI symptoms such as urinary discomfort, abdominal/back pain, frequency, urgency or fever, testing should not be done.
 Testing often shows bacteria in the urine, with as many as 50% of those tested showing bacteria present in the absence of localizing symptoms to the genitourinary tract.
 Over-testing and treating asymptomatic bacteriuria with antibiotics leads to increased risk of diarrhea and infection with Clostridium difficile.
+It also increases the risk of failure to consider other causes of change in condition such as SARS-CoV-2.
 Overuse of antibiotics contributes to increasing antibiotic-resistant organisms.

 High KP, et al. Clinical practice guideline for the evaluation of fever and infection in older adult residents of long-term care facilities: 2008 update by the Infectious Diseases Society of America.
 Clin Infect Dis.
 2009 Jan 15;48(2):149-71.
 PMID: 19072244.

 Kistler CE, Beeber AS, Zimmerman S, Ward K, Farel CE, Chrzan K, Wretman CJ, Boynton MH, Pignone M, Sloane PD.
 Nursing Home Clinicians’ Decision to Prescribe Antibiotics for a Suspected Urinary Tract Infection: Findings From a Discrete Choice Experiment.
 Journal of the American Medical Directors Association.
 2020 Jan 20;21(5):675-682.
 PMID: 31974065.